Spring Chicks on the Farm – 14 Reasons to Raise Meat Chickens

 One of my favorite signs of spring is baby chicks on the farm.
 Have you ever wanted to try farming, but you don’t have a lot of time, money, or space?
 Raising meat chickens is a great place to start.

 Spring is right around the corner.
 It is a great time to give raising meat chicks a try.
-From diet diversification to entertainment, there are many reasons to raise meat chicks on the farm.
-There are six main reasons to raise your own chicks and eight more secondary reasons for a total of 14 reasons to raise meat chicks.
+From diet diversification to entertainment, there are many reasons to raise spring chicks on the farm.
+There are six main reasons to raise your own chicks and eight more secondary reasons for a total of 14 reasons to raise spring meat chicks on your farm.

 You may be wondering why I am talking about chickens instead of beef.
 One important thing to remember when farming is diversification.
 Some years the cattle market isn’t great, so having another source of income is wise.
 I don’t raise enough chickens to support our family financially.
 Not even close, but it is an important skill that I could utilize to earn some extra money.

 I purchase 100-day old broilers from the local co-op.
 Buying the chicks in quantity saves money.
 Another reason, I buy from the co-op because the shipping is free.
 After I order from the co-op, they are shipped to the post office where I pick them up.

 I don’t need 100 chickens for our family nor do I have room in my freezers.
 Whole chickens take up a lot of room in a freezer.
 I have room for around 50 because I try to prepare a whole chicken each week.